Year

 Reform Initiated

-The name of the committee has remained unchanged, "Selection Committee"; however, the composition and eligibility criteria of committee members have been revised through the Anti-Corruption Commission (Amendment) Ordinance, 2025.
+The name of the committee had remained unchanged as the “Selection Committee”; however, the composition and eligibility criteria of committee members had been revised through the Anti-Corruption Commission (Amendment) Ordinance, 2025.

 Observation